-- Set the listen address to 0.0.0.0 and the broadcast to the IP address of the machine. - ssh-keygen -t rsa, ssh-copy-id - VM: Bridged.
+- Set the broadcast address to the IP address of the machine. - The ssh-keygen -t rsa and ssh-copy-id commands come in handy. - VM: Bridged.
 To get a new IP address (in case of collision), change the adapter to something else (e.g. NAT) and change it back to Bridged.